anonymouslichen/Algae-Comparative-Genomics/README.md

 ## Phylogenomics pipeline (`phylogenomics/`)

 Scripts are numbered in execution order.
-Steps 1–9 build the SOG alignment/tree dataset; steps 10–15 are the parallel downstream analyses that consume it.
+Steps 1–9 build the SOG alignment/tree dataset; steps 10–15 are the parallel downstream analyses that generate the data.

 | # | Script | Tool | Purpose |
 |---|---|---|---|